airbytehq/airbyte/docs/operator-guides/using-prefect-task.md

 This ID can be seen in the URL on the connection page in the Airbyte UI.
 The Airbyte UI can be accessed at `localhost:8000`.

-### Creating a simple Airflow DAG to run an Airbyte Sync Job
+### Creating a simple Prefect DAG to run an Airbyte Sync Job

 Create a new folder called `airbyte_prefect` and create a file `airbyte_prefect_flow.py`.